elhoucine/b-auth/README.md

 - Improved user experience:
     - Visual feedback (success/failure) on the Camera frame.
     - Highlighting face parts as they are being detected.
+- Handle more use cases:
+    - Camera permission neither given or denied.
+    - Check for supported devices.
+    - Accessibility:
+      - Add sound to guide users with vision difficulties.
+      - Check and adjust colors.
 - Consideration of GDPR alignment.

 ## Splitting Work into Reviewable Sub-Tasks in a Real-World Environment